Olcott Beach, Krull Park, Carousel Park

 Pets: On leash, with proof of inoculation.

-Accommodations: Restrooms (4); pavilions/shelters (several); softball diamonds; soccer fields; basketball and tennis courts; horseshoe pits; model airplane field; playgrounds (2); splash pool; trash containers; sandy beach (swimming); historic markers; winter skating rink; concert venue; garden.
+Accommodations: Restrooms (4); pavilions/shelters (several); historic museum; softball diamonds; soccer fields; basketball and tennis courts; horseshoe pits; model airplane field; playgrounds (2); splash pool; trash containers; sandy beach (swimming); historic markers; winter skating rink; concert venue; garden.

 Swimming: Yes, in the guarded area only.
 Summer (Memorial Day weekend through September), 12pm though 7pm, weather permitting.